Drunk on Love: Music video

-The music video for the song was directed by Nick Morris, assisted by cinematographer Alastair Meux.
+The music video for "Drunk on Love" was directed by British film maker Nick Morris, assisted by cinematographer Alastair Meux.
 It was filmed in spring 1994, largely in the streets of Soho in London's West End.
 Basia is pictured performing the song with numerous musicians and people dancing in the street, and singing on a rooftop accompanied by her partner Kevin Robinson (later of Simply Red) who then performs a trumpet solo.
 The pair is also pictured riding an open top car through the streets at night.
 The video shows footage of Cambridge Circus and Soho Square, and briefly features popular local places Ronnie Scott's Jazz Club, Bar Italia, Soho Brasserie on Old Compton Street, and the now-defunct hair salon Cuts on Frith Street.
 Distant shots of London landmarks BT Tower, Big Ben and St Paul's Cathedral are also included.
 In 2009, the video was released on a bonus DVD included in the special edition of Basia's album It's That Girl Again.